Puma Faas 500 v4 Review Facts

 • Forefoot flex grooves

-Puma does it right with this shoe, the Faas 500 v4.
+Puma does it right with the Faas 500 v4.
 Taking notes from previous versions

 and what’s been done right and wrong, this shoe has almost all of the features runners of all levels need to up their game.
 This shoe could benefit the long distance racers, while also helping everyday trainers.
 Once the runner gets used to the minimal drop, the shoe will help improve efficiency by improving the runner’s natural stride.
 This lightweight, running shoe offers a combination of features that provide a comfortable, supported and smooth run.
 The shoe’s cushioning helps runners feel like they are on clouds.
 The newly designed upper uses mesh to optimize support and improve breathability.
 The EverFit 2.0 lockdown system helps create a supportive, lightweight fit.
 The updated midsole with the faasfoam+ creates a durable shoe that still feels springy.
 While runners felt like the two things that could be improved would be the grip when running in wet conditions and the shoe’s style, overall this shoe has a price tag that anyone could appreciate.